douzog/VAE/README.md

 # VAE
-This code is a portion of my master thesis:
+This code is a portion of my master's thesis:
 # Variational Autoencoders for Histological Image Segmentation of the Cerebral Subcortex
 ### IMCN Research Unit Integrative Model-based Cognitive Neuroscience

-Bioinformatics & Systems Biology Major Internship 2020 University of Amsterdam
+### Bioinformatics & Systems Biology Major Internship
+##### University of Amsterdam and The Free University of Amsterdam

 ![image](BRAINTABLE.png)